 When a MOWSF client could benefit from additional support:

 - assist with crises,

-- and provide short-term case management services.
+- and provide short-term support services.

 Our commitment to integrated care creates a link between the meals we provide and other services that a senior may need in order to remain independent.

 Social Work Visits

 A MOWSF social worker visits each new senior client at the beginning of service to evaluate his or her needs.
 They then provide home visits on a yearly basis to assess each client’s needs and satisfaction with our services.